agarsev/quevedo/NOTES.md

 - Remember: images need to be 3 channel

-# Right now

-- Move to multi experiment arch.
-In each dataset, there is a directory "experiments".
-There are, for each experiment, a yaml file with configuration, and a directory with results.
-Most previous things should now take this into account, a new cli option "experiment" which to use.
-- TO ADAPT:
-    * tagger auto annotate

 # TODO

 - Move experiment configuration to info.yaml.
 Review and remake "create" and